joshisadesigner/udacity-fend-neighborhood-map/README.md

 ## Service Worker

-Create-react-app bundles a service worker by default, when you run `npm run build` the service-worker.js file hsa been generated.
+Service-worker works only in build, create-react-app bundles a service worker by default, when you run `npm run build` the service-worker.js file hsa been generated.

 ### Dependencies